10 SAP CX Configuration Tips That Actually Improve Results

 Seventy-five per cent of ERP implementation projects get derailed (Gartner, 2024).
 Bad data is a top contributor.

-Run your first data migration in week 2 — not month 3.
-Load accounts, contacts, and historical opportunities into a sandbox environment before you configure anything else.
-This surfaces data quality issues (duplicates, missing fields, inconsistent formats) while there’s still time to clean them up.
+We always run the first data migration in week 2.
+Not month 3.
+Load accounts, contacts, and historical opportunities into a sandbox before you configure anything else.
+This surfaces the data quality issues (duplicates, missing fields, inconsistent formats) while there’s still time to sort them out.

 SAP provides migration tools for both V2 products and Commerce Cloud.
 Use them early.
-The longer you wait, the more configuration decisions you build on top of bad data — and the harder they are to unwind.
+The longer you wait, the more configuration decisions you build on top of bad data.
+And the harder everything becomes to unwind.
+I had a client last year who waited until week 10 to migrate data and then spent the next six weeks fixing configuration that was built on assumptions about data that turned out to be wrong.

 Tip 2: Configure Integration Architecture Before Building Screens